Health Benefits of Chocolate for Seniors

-When most people think about eating nutritious foods and maintaining a healthy diet, chocolate is not typically one of the first things that comes to mind.
-However, studies show that chocolate can offer a variety of surprising health benefits.
-Now before we get too carried away, this is by no means an endorsement to engage in an all-chocolate diet.
+When most people think about eating nutritious foods and maintaining a healthy diet, chocolate is not typically one of the first things that come to mind.
+However, studies show that chocolate can offer various surprising health benefits.
+Before we get too carried away, this is not an endorsement to engage in an all-chocolate diet.
 But eating chocolate in moderation can have positive effects on health.

 Does all chocolate offer health benefits?

-Not all chocolate provides health benefits to the consumer, in fact most chocolate does not.
+Not all chocolate provides health benefits to the consumer; most chocolate does not.
 Highly processed chocolate, which makes up a very high percentage of all chocolate available on the market, has the opposite effect.
-Processed chocolate high in artificial sugars and lactose ingredients generally contribute to unhealthy blood sugar levels and potentially type 2 diabetes.
+Processed chocolate high in artificial sugars and lactose ingredients generally contributes to unhealthy blood sugar levels and potentially type 2 diabetes.

 Choose Dark Chocolate

-If you have been looking for a good excuse to eat chocolate, look no further.
-It turns out that dark chocolate offers a host of positive health benefits that can be great for seniors and their overall health.
+Look no further if you have been looking for an excellent excuse to eat chocolate.
+Dark chocolate offers many positive health benefits that can be great for seniors and their overall health.

 For chocolate to be considered healthy, it must contain 60% cacao at the very least.
 Some experts recommend choosing dark chocolate made with 70-85% cacao to experience optimal health benefits.